LILLIAN “LIL” HARDIN

 attractive young woman with sparkling eyes and a winning smile.
 Photo at right

-But Lil discovered the Jones Music Store, saw all the sheet music in the store window and wanted
+But Lil discovered the Jones Music Store, saw all the sheet music in the window and wanted

 every one of them.
 She went in the store and hummed a song she’d heard.
 The salesman began